 Beyond this, there are mutual funds that strike a balance between stocks, bond and cash, as well as some that allocate their portfolios based on the investor’s tolerance for risk or their target retirement date.

 Mutual funds can be purchased via large brokerage firms like Fidelity, Charles Schwab and Vanguard.
 Full-service stock brokers also offer access to mutual funds.
 To purchase a mutual fund, you need to have an account somewhere to house your funds.
-Costs to purchase can range from free to various levels of transactions fees, so it’s wise to investigate what the typical cost will be before deciding where to trade.
+Costs to purchase can range from free to various levels of transaction fees, so it’s wise to investigate what the typical cost will be before deciding where to trade.

 Mutual funds can be beneficial because they offer smaller investors the opportunity to invest in a diversified fashion with professional management for a relatively small amount of money.
 However, some mutual funds can be very expensive.
 Investors also have no control over how the portfolio is managed, including when capital gains are distributed, which can be costly at tax time.